BlueBasher/WorkItemUpdater/src/overview.md

 ![settings](img/Settings.png)

 ## Version History
+### 2.2.764
+- Functionality to, while deploying a release to an environment, update all workitems since the previously completed deployment.
+### 2.1.762
+- Be able to update multiple workitem types at once.
 ### 2.0.23
 - Rebuild extension using Node.js.
 - Added option to specify the source of the workitems.
 This can be a Query or workitems linked to the build.